lucidworks/mlockall-agent/README.txt

 At run time, the JVM will look for the JNA jar using:
   * "jna.jar" in the same directory as mlockall-agent.jar
-  * the name of the jar file specified using jna.jar.path in the same directory as mlockall-agent.jar
+  * The name of the jar file specified using jna.jar.path in the same directory as mlockall-agent.jar
-  * the full path of the jar file specif-ed using jna.jar.path
+  * The full path of the jar file specif-ed using jna.jar.path